Gunsmoke017/Gunsmoke017/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Kinggs Kien-Olali
 =========================================================================================================================================

-Full-stack Java Developer
+Back end software engineer
 -------------------------

 I'm a person who enjoys learning new things as well as an expert and diligent developer.

-* 🌍  I'm based in Nigeria
+* 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [percivalrp106@gmail.com](mailto:percivalrp106@gmail.com)

 ### Skills